Subrahmanyajoshi/Algorithms/README.md

 # Algorithms
-Implementation of commonly used algorithms in python
+Implementations of commonly used algorithms in python